 So, when does an issue become a problem?
 A plumbing emergency is not something you can sit on, but before calling the experts for emergency plumbing services, learn how to identify critical problems in your property´s plumbing system.

 Every homeowner will have to make this call from time to time, and Roto-Rooter California is here to help!
 We’re always available to provide emergency plumbing services if needed, from leak detection to sewer line maintenance.
 However, emergency calls do tend to be more expensive than regular appointments, especially if it’s after hours, so you don’t want to call for emergency services when you don’t need them.

 In this article, we’ll go over some of the most common issues that do call for emergency plumbing services – and a few of them might surprise you!

 The Most Common Problems That Require Emergency Plumbing Services

 1. Water stains

-You might not think of a water stain as a plumbing emergency, but here’s the thing – by the time you see the water stain on your wall or ceiling, which means water has already been dripping on it for some time.
+You might not think of a water stain as a plumbing emergency, but here’s the thing – by the time you see the water stain on your wall or ceiling, it means water has already been dripping on it for some time.
 That water leak has been doing ongoing damage to your home the whole time, and that damage will only get worse if you wait.

 This is a ‘better safe than sorry’ situation.
 Assume any water stain indicates a bigger problem hiding behind the walls or ceiling.